- Choose the Editor: Start by selecting your preferred editor – Gutenberg Block Editor, Classic Editor, or a page builder like Divi or others.

 To edit the HTML of the entire page, click on the menu icon on the right sidebar and then select Code Editor.

+This is how to edit code in WordPress.
 Here you can write or modify all the HTML of the page.

 Keep in mind that you will have to write everything with the proper markup for blocks in the code editor.
 Otherwise, the page will run into issues.

 Edit Source Code using the WordPress HTML Editor

 If you want to directly edit the theme code, you can access the Theme Editor and make all the modifications in the theme files.